charlie-collard/twitch-chat-replay/README.md

 # Twitch Chat Replay

-A static site that recreates twitch chat next to a youtube video, hosted at https://clickityclack.co.uk
+A static React app that recreates twitch chat next to a youtube video, hosted at https://clickityclack.co.uk

-## Running the site locally
+## Running the app locally

 First install dependencies: